-What's more, there's actually a right and wrong way to use it.
+There’s actually a right way and a wrong way to use the elliptical.
 With the correct form and plan of attack, you can get a truly killer workout on the machine.

-DO: Make a plan before hitting “start.”
+DO: Make a plan before hitting “Start”

 With handrails on the machine, it can be tempting to grab on and lean forward as your legs do all the work.
 But slouching forward will simply make the workout feel easier, so it’s not doing you any favors, says Jonathan Cane, a triathlon coach and exercise physiologist.

 Plus, those handles aren’t supposed to make the workout feel easy.
 “I often see people leaning heavily on the handrails or propping themselves up on them,” Cane says.
 “But all that’s doing is fooling the machine.
 If you support your weight on the handrails, the machine will tell you your caloric expenditure is greater than it really is.”

-DON’T: Repeat your routine.
+DON’T: Repeat your routine

 “Our body is an evolutionary machine that’s programmed to adapt to new stressors in about four to six weeks,” Weiner says.
 “It’s important to constantly change exercise variables.”

 To reap maximum general fitness benefits, interval training is the way to go.
 “You’ll get better conditioning than from steady-state work,” Cane says.
 “One of the nice things about the elliptical is that you have a few variables you can manipulate to make things more challenging, such as resistance, stride rate, and even elevation on some machines.”

-- Start and stay with a steady pace — the base-pace rate — and increase the machine’s incline/decline setting.
+- Start and stay with a steady pace — the base pace rate — and increase the machine’s incline/decline setting.

 “Being creative keeps you from getting bored and phoning it in,” Santa Maria says.
 “See if you can improve your distance or levels of endurance each time you get on the machine.
 Compete against yourself to get stronger and leaner.”